 Discover how the Horniman uses object-based learning and enquiry led approaches to facilitate a huge range of learning audiences.
 Try out visual exploration techniques yourself using our objects, and enjoy a virtual tour of our incredible Hands on Base.
 This session is particularly suitable for HE or CPD groups studying learning or museums, but can be tailored to your topic – please contact us to discuss.

-We are currently working on a number of new virtual session topics, including a virtual session linked to the forthcoming Monkey Business exhibition.
+We are currently working on a number of new virtual session topics.
 We want to be as flexible as possible so if there is a topic that is not listed above that you would like us to deliver virtually, please contact us to discuss your ideas and requirements.

 - Virtual sessions last 1 hour.
 For some topics we offer an optional extended 1½-2-hour version which includes more guided classroom activities and discussion.